-However, the program is still in the process of being implemented by the Pennsylvania Department of Health.
-When implementation is complete (expected early 2018), medical cannabis patients will have legal access to marijuana to treat state-approved chronic, debilitating medical conditions.
+The program is implemented by the Pennsylvania Department of Health.
+Medical cannabis patients can legally access marijuana to treat state-approved chronic, debilitating medical conditions.

 Possessing Marijuana in Pennsylvania

-It is a crime in Pennsylvania to possess any amount of cannabis at this time.
+It is a crime in Pennsylvania to possess any amount of cannabis.
 Related crimes are punishable as follows:

 - Under 30 grams = Misdemeanor: Fine of $500 and/or 30 days in jail